 - Paragraph CTA (call to action) for conversion if needed.

-Thus, share the knowledge of long tail keywords in this article.
+Thus, share the knowledge of long-tail keywords in this article.
 Remember, SEO techniques are not as fast as making instant noodles.
 Still, it takes commitment, patience, and consistency to keep looking for the latest keywords.
-If you are already in the starting position, you shouldn’t be too complacent.
+You shouldn’t be too complacent if you are already in the starting position.
 You need a strategy to stay in that position and optimize all of your content.

 So, Why Should You Use Long Tail Keywords?

-Using long tail keywords on your website can be one of the best solutions to increase traffic.
+Using long-tail keywords on your website can be one of the best solutions to increase traffic.
 Even though it is low in volume, this keyword has minimal competition and has a more specific target.
-So, you can compete with fewer sites in Google search results compared to using popular short tail keywords.
+So, you can compete with fewer sites in Google search results compared to popular short-tail keywords.
 This way, you can more quickly get top rankings and attract organic traffic from Google.
-If you need more detail on how to identify long tail keywords, make sure to read our article on the subject.